Blue Box (manga): Characters

+A former member of Chinatsu's basketball team.

 Media

 Manga

-Written and illustrated by Kouji Miura, Blue Box began its serialization in Shueisha's shōnen manga magazine Weekly Shōnen Jump on April 12, 2021, after the one-shot version had been published on August 3, 2020.
+Written and illustrated by Kouji Miura, Blue Box was originally a one-shot that was published in Shueisha's shōnen manga magazine Weekly Shōnen Jump on August 3, 2020.
+It was later serialized in the same magazine from April 12, 2021, to July 13, 2026.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on August 4, 2021.
-As of October 3, 2025, 22 volumes have been released.
+As of July 3, 2026, 26 volumes have been released.

 Blue Box has been licensed for simultaneous publication in North America as it is released in Japan, with its chapters being digitally launched by Viz Media on its Shonen Jump website.
 Shueisha also simulpublishes the series in English for free on the Manga Plus app and website.
 In February 2022, Viz Media announced that they had licensed the series in print format; the first volume was released on November 1 of the same year.
 The manga is also licensed in Indonesia by Elex Media Komputindo.

 Anime

 An anime television series adaptation was announced in November 2023.
 Planned and produced by TMS Entertainment, (Note: Under the "Unlimited Produce by TMS" brand) it is animated by Telecom Animation Film and directed by Yūichirō Yano, with Yūko Kakihara handling series composition and Miho Tanino designing the characters.
 The series aired for two consecutive cours from October 3, 2024, to March 27, 2025, on TBS and its affiliates.
 (Note: The first two episodes were released simultaneously on Netflix Japan, while subsequent episodes were released a week before their televised broadcast and international streaming release.)
-For the first cour, the opening theme is "Same Blue" by Official Hige Dandism, while the ending theme is "Teenage Blue" (ティーンエイジブルー) by Eve; for the second cour, the opening theme is "Saraba" (然らば) by Macaroni Empitsu, while the ending theme is "Contrast" (コントラスト) by Tomoo.
+For the first cours, the opening theme is "Same Blue" by Official Hige Dandism, and the ending theme is "Teenage Blue" (ティーンエイジブルー) by Eve; for the second cours, the opening theme is "Saraba" (然らば) by Macaroni Empitsu, and the ending theme is "Contrast" (コントラスト) by Tomoo.
 Netflix licensed the series and is streaming it worldwide.

-A second season was announced immediately following the airing of the first season finale.
+A second season was announced immediately following the airing of the finale episode of the first season, with Daisuke Sakō taking over as director and animated by Electric Circus.
+It is set to premiere on TBS on October 4, 2026.
+The opening theme is "Anata no Hana no Iro" (あなたの花の色) by Aiko, and the ending theme is "Blue In" by Elsewhere Kikou.

 Reception

 Popularity

 In August 2021, the first volume of the manga had over 170,000 copies in circulation in less than a week after its release.
+By October 2025, the manga had over 9 million copies in circulation; by May 2026, the manga had over 10 million copies in circulation.

 In June 2021, Blue Box was nominated for the seventh Next Manga Award in the Best Print Manga category; it placed eighth out of 50 nominees, but won the Global Prize.
 The series ranked fourth on the Nationwide Bookstore Employees' Recommended Comics of 2022.